khaled196/project-1-report/paper.md

 SPARQLProg includes bindings for many common biological SPARQL endpoints.
-As part of this hackathon we developed wrappers for RDF databases of MBGD [@Uchiyama:2019], KEGG OC, TogoVar, JCM, Allie, EBI BioSamples, UniProt, and DisGeNET.
+As part of this hackathon we developed wrappers for RDF databases of MBGD [@Chiba:2015], KEGG OC, TogoVar, JCM, Allie, EBI BioSamples, UniProt, and DisGeNET [@Queralt:2016].
 Future work includes using these Prolog codes as building blocks for integrative analysis.

 SPARQLProg is written in